mark-ruddy/algo_open_source_verifier/README.md

 pip install -r requirements.txt
 ```

 If this is a production deployment, ensure to change the Django secret key and set debug to False in settings.
+Also add the external host IP to `ALLOWED_HOSTS` too, if the server hits any problems enable debug mode and check the error.

 Set a valid Purestake API key on the environment and launch the server:
 ```